SaschaZeGerman/loginbuddy-samples/README.md

 For more info, look into the [Configuration](Configuration) document.

+## CLuster demo

+Please follow the cluster build and usage instructions at: **./docker-build/add-ons/cluster/README.md**.

+In order to try out the cluster:

+- `docker-compose -f docker-compose-cluster.yml up`
+  - this will include a loadbalancer, two loginbuddy, two hazelcast, one loginbuddy-sidecar, one loginbuddy-oidcdr, one democlient, one demoserver

 If you are not sure what Loginbuddy can do for you, please refer to **Deployment**, **Development** and **Configuration** in this WIKI.